Meet The Team

 Taryn Fields | ADaPT Summer Scholar

-Taryn Fields is a Sophomore Honors Human Physiology major under the College of Health Sciences at University of Delaware.
+Taryn Fields is a junior Honors Human Physiology major under the College of Health Sciences at University of Delaware.
 She joined DPRG in the summer of 2024 through the ADaPT Summer Scholars program, which seeks to advance diversity in physical therapy.
 Taryn plans to go into healthcare after graduation.

 ADaPT Summer Scholars | Physical Therapy | University of Delaware